Being Aero for Triathlon

 Tips for Being More Aero

-There are a few things you can do to improve your aero.
+There are a few things you can do to improve aero cycling.

 Competing in a triathlon, riding in aero, or doing any physical exercise isn’t an instantaneous decision.
 It requires conditioning so your body can handle it, especially on race day.
 Biking is a full-body workout, so you’ll want to tailor your exercise regimen to target a different muscle group each day.